 Today we’ll be visiting Whitehaven Beach – consistently voted one of the best beaches in the world – and you’ll see why!
-Clear aqua waters and pristine silica sand, this beach stretches over seven kilometers, and has a backdrop of unspoiled lush forest.
+Clear aqua waters and pristine silica sand, this beach stretches over seven kilometres and has a backdrop of unspoiled lush forest.
 We’ll set anchor at Tongue Bay so you can hike the short route up to the Hill Inlet Lookout giving us amazing vistas.
-After some time on the beach it’s back to the yacht for lunch before an afternoon swim and snorkel exploring the local coral reef where we’ll see colourful tropical fish, and perhaps a turtle or dolphin.
+After some time to relax on the beach, it’s back to the yacht for lunch before an afternoon swim and snorkel exploring the local coral reef where we’ll see colourful tropical fish, and perhaps a turtle or dolphin.

 The Tangalooma wrecks are a collection of 15 vessels that were deliberately sunk to form a protective breakwall for small ships stopping at the island and now make an incredible dive and snorkel site.
 Clear waters allow for wonderful visibility allowing snorkellers to see an array of marine life and coral.
 Our guide will ensure we can explore this safely, with all gear and instruction will be provided.

 Taking a 4WD bus up into the desert area of the island, we’ll get to surf down high sand dunes for an exhilarating ride.
 Getting up to speeds of 60km/h this is fast and furious!
 We’ll have special boards and get a safety brief before hitting the slopes.

 In addition to all of that, we’ll get to re-charge with morning tea and a picnic lunch on the beach.
-There are café facilities to purchase snacks and drinks locally, however we do recommend that you bring water.
+There are café facilities to purchase snacks and drinks locally, however, we do recommend you bring water.
 Please also bring swimwear, sunglasses, sunscreen, sunhat and a towel.